laravel/docs/validation.md

 <a name="rule-url"></a>
 #### url

-The field under validation must be a valid URL according to PHP's `filter_var` function.
+The field under validation must be a valid URL.

 <a name="conditionally-adding-rules"></a>
 ## Conditionally Adding Rules